Thunderpat45/pennSchedulingApp/README.md

 ## Description
 ### Overview

 This is a project is a web application designed to help resolve scheduling issues in facilities that need a repeating weekly pattern, but experience conflicts between time and space/volume.
+This is the testing version for non-users.

 https://scheduling-app-portfolio.herokuapp.com/

 ### Contributions

 Submitting bug issues is greatly appreciated.
 At this point, there will not likely be substantial updates to this project aside from addressing operational issues that are identified.